-Obtain the RTDs (E-curves, using Eqs.
-1-2) after subtracting an appropriate baseline (if necessary) from the spectrometer signals.
-Calculate average porosity, tracer mass, mean residence time, variance and variance divided by mean squared from the RTDs.
+Obtain the RTDs (E-curves, using Equations 1-2) after subtracting an appropriate baseline (if necessary) from the spectrometer signals.
+An example of baseline correction for Bed #3 (not used here) is in Figure 3.
+Using Equations 1-3, calculate average porosity, tracer mass, mean residence time, variance and variance divided by mean squared from the RTDs.
 Compare calculated tracer mass with injected mass – if they aren’t within expected precision, examine how you are determining the baseline in the spectrometer measurements (and maybe determine differently).
+Examine how the variance compares to the prediction from dispersion theory (Equations 4-5); deviations denote excessive channeling.

+Figure 3.
+Bed #3 dimensionless RTD E-curve (390 mL/min, 50 ppm tracer injection) with and without baseline correction.
+The calculated from Equations 2 and 3 was 3.6 min.
+The baseline correction was made by subtracting two average baseline values, one before and one after the maximum.
+The one before was subtracted from all values prior to the maximum, the other after was subtraced from all values after the maximum.

-Examine how the results compare to dispersion theory; deviations denote excessive channeling.Once the porosities of the beds (Eq.
-3) have been found, the Ergun equation can be used to predict the P’s and friction factors for the water flow experiments.
-Predicted P’s >> actual P’s suggest channeling (short-circuiting) along the walls.
+Once the porosities of the beds (Equation 3) have been found, the Ergun equation can be used to predict the P’s for the water flow experiments.
+The average particle diameter must first be calculated.
+Because particle drag is related to area for flow, the surface-area (d2) weighting is usually the best way to obtain the average diameter for a range of particles.
+The average diameter can be computed as follows, obtaining the particle diameters from the information in the Materials List (i is the wt fraction of particles of diameter di).

+d=iωi di2iωi0.5 (10)

+The calculated porosities can be used to pinpoint the cause of any discrepancies between predicted (by the Ergun equation) and measured P’s.
+For example, the minimum porosity for close-packed spheres is 0.36.
+It is unlikely that any real of an entire bed is less than 0.3.
+Predicted P’s >> actual P’s suggest channeling (short-circuiting) along the walls or in the upper portion of the bed when settling occurs.
+Such phenomena would result in a low calculated from the E-curve, leading to high predicted P’s.
+This is the case in Figure 4 for both beds #3 and 4.
+Note that the more expected = 0.36 reproduced the Ergun equation results except at a very high flow rate where a high percentage of the flow was through low voidage regions.
+This channeling can actually be observed in the experiment.

+Figure 4.
+Experimental P’s compared to the predictions of the Ergun equation, both at = 0.36 and the values determined from the E-curves.

-Predicted P’s << actual P’s suggest channeling through the lower half of the bed, or partial bed blockage.
-For the two-phase flows, compute predicted P’s by both homogeneous flow and stratified flow theories.
-Compare computed vs. actual P’s and see which theory applies best, or if in fact either theory applies.
+Predicted P’s << actual P’s suggest channeling only through the lower half of the bed, or partial bed blockage.
+For these beds, this is unlikely.

+For the two-phase flows, compute predicted P’s by both homogeneous flow and stratified flow theories using Equations 6-9.
+For stratified flow, one must solve the Ergun equation and Equation 9 simultaneously to obtain α, setting Ergun P/L (liquid) = Ergun P/L (gas).
+Then compare computed vs. actual P’s and see which theory applies best, or if in fact either theory applies.
 Other flow regimes (e.g., slug, mist or inhomogeneous bubbly flows) are possible, as are major flow distortions due to channeling, which is often more prevalent in two-phase flows.